 Are you expecting twins (or more?) and unsure of what to… expect?
 At Buddha Belly, we’ve had the honor and pleasure to support dozens of families of multiples with their pregnancies, labors, births and postpartum lives.
 Here is some insight from our experienced doulas.

-Your ideal birth plan is probably going to need to be adjusted.
+When expecting twins your ideal birth plan is probably going to need to be adjusted.

 Twins mean hospital birth, at least in Florida, as licensed home birth midwives and birth center midwives are not able to legally attend a multiples birth.
 Depending on your medical team, you may have more medical interventions than you would prefer, such as pushing in the operating room, induction before reaching your full-term, or cesarean birth if your baby closest to your cervix isn’t in a “heads-down” position.